tokamak-network/tokamak-thanos/packages/tokamak/contracts-bedrock/docs/DAO-Authority-Transfer-Action-Plan-v1.md

 **Why Critical**: Prevents dangerous partial authority transfer where Operator is blocked from upgrades but still controls pause.

-## 6. Action Plan for Guardian Transfer
+## 6. Action Plan for Authority Transfer

 To ensure a seamless transition of the Guardian role during DAO registration, the following steps must be executed: